robertoignacio/csv_json_scripts/README.md

 # csv_json_scripts
 # Utility script for converting and reshaping a CSV file with specific shape format to a output a JSON file with a required shape format.

-Python scripts to convert csv to json, to a certain hierarchy shape Viceversa (TBA)
+Python scripts to convert csv to json, to a certain hierarchy shape.

+Viceversa (TBA)

 This script is for an specific shape of csv file to be converted to json of a specific shape.